harshitsinghai77/fictional-octo-funicular/posts/companies-innovating-using-blockchain-based-solutions.md

 ---
 title: "Companies innovating using blockchain."
-excerpt: "Which companies are leveraging blockchain and what are they using it for?"
+excerpt: "Blockchain technology has the potential to revolutionize a wide range of industries, from finance and healthcare to supply chain management and beyond.
+In this article, we will explore some of the innovative companies that are using blockchain to drive change and drive growth."
 coverImage: "https://images.unsplash.com/photo-1639762681485-074b7f938ba0?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1032&q=80"
 date: "2021-11-18T12:04:07.322Z"
 author: